Maxim-Mazurok/google-api-typings-generator/gapi.client.classroom-v1/readme.md

 await gapi.client.classroom.courses.patch({id: 'id'});

 /*
 Updates a course.
-Note: Unlike other fields, `levels` is not cleared if omitted from the request.
-The `UpdateCourse` method only modifies `levels` if it is explicitly provided; otherwise, the existing value is preserved.
-Use the `PatchCourse` method to clear the `levels` field.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to modify the requested course or for access errors. * `NOT_FOUND` if no course exists with the requested ID. * `FAILED_PRECONDITION` for the following request errors: * CourseNotModifiable * CourseTitleCannotContainUrl
 */
 await gapi.client.classroom.courses.update({id: 'id'});